A coal power plant demolition serves as a poignant historical moment for the Navajo

 “He was a huge guy,” Brown said of the driver.
 “He was looking at me and just yelling at me.
 And I said, ‘I don’t care what the Navajo Nation president told you.
 He has no right to do what he did without informing us.
 So you’re not coming through.’ ”

 Later, Brown blockaded the road with other activists.
-She picketed in the New Mexico Capitol building in Santa Fe for 60 days straight, and she fought the project until it fizzled in 2009.
+She picketed in the New Mexico Capitol building in Santa Fe for 60 days straight and fought the project until it fizzled in 2009.

 “In our Navajo way of life, you don’t mess with Mother Earth.
 You don’t mess with the resources inside,” she said.